sturobson/sass-logical-properties/README.md

 ### Logical Margin

-Use the logical-margin mixin to apply logical margins based on the flow of the document (left-to-right or right-to-left).
+Use the `logical-`margin` mixin to apply logical margins based on the flow of the document (left-to-right or right-to-left).

 ```scss
 .example {